-Some arrhythmia’s do not cause any symptoms.
+Some arrhythmias do not cause any symptoms.
 Others can make you feel dizzy.
 Also, Cardiac arrhythmia is termed as “cardiac dysrhythmia” or “irregular heartbeat”.
-It is a group of condition wherein the heartbeat is irregular, too fast, or too slow.
+It is a group of conditions wherein the heartbeat is irregular, too fast, or too slow.

 A heart rate that is too fast; i.e. above 100 beats per minute in adults is called “tachycardia” and a heart rate that is too slow; i.e. below 60 beats per minute is called “bradycardia”.
 Many types of arrhythmia have no symptoms.
 When symptoms are present these may include palpitations or feeling a pause between heartbeats.

-The other driving factors are a growing consumption of tobacco and alcohol, accerrating economic growth, rising obese population, rising healthcare expenditure, rise of irrigated RF ablation catheter devices, emerging market adoption to increase sale, primary prevention on the rise globally, and increasing prevalence of cardiac arrhythmias.
+The other driving factors are growing consumption of tobacco and alcohol, accelerating economic growth, rising obese population, rising healthcare expenditure, rise of irrigated RF ablation catheter devices, emerging market adoption to increase sale, primary prevention on the rise globally, and increasing prevalence of cardiac arrhythmias.

 Arrhythmia Market is segmented on the basis of Types of Arrhythmia as Extra beats: Extra beats include premature arterial contractions and premature ventricular contractions and premature ventricular contractions; Supraventicular tachycardias: Supraventicular tachycardias include ventricular fibrillation and ventricular tachycardia; Ventricular arrhythmias: It includes ventricular fibrillation and ventricular tachycardia; and bradyarrhythmias: Although a heart rate below 60 beats a minute while at rest is considered bradycardia, low resting heart rate does not always signal a problem.